-- Delimited Files Connector: We support hyperscale masking of large delimited files (with a delimiter of single character length).
-Here the source and target location are considered to be NFS locations. - MongoDB Connector: We support hyperscale masking of large MongoDB database collections.
+- File Connector: File connector enables efficient masking of large delimited and parquet files at hyperscale.
+Data can be sourced from or stored in various locations, including NFS, AWS S3, or Hadoop file systems.
+Users have the flexibility to select the appropriate writer type for both data unload and load operations.
+During the unload process, data is fetched from the specified source, split into manageable files, and transmitted to the compliance engine.
+For load operations, data is written to the designated target location. - MongoDB Connector: We support hyperscale masking of large MongoDB database collections.
 Load step of MongoDB connector drops the target database collection if it is already present.
 In Hyperscale MongoDB connector, we strongly recommend DONOT use the same collection for both the source and target, particularly when dealing with same MongoDB instances.
 Utilizing the same collection for in-place masking in such a scenario can pose risks, including potential data deletion, especially when unload, masking, and load operations are occurring asynchronously.
-It's crucial to maintain a clear separation between source and target entities to ensure data integrity and avoid unintended consequences. - Parquet Connector: We support hyperscale masking of large Parquet files.
-Here the source and target location are considered to be AWS S3 buckets.
+It's crucial to maintain a clear separation between source and target entities to ensure data integrity and avoid unintended consequences.